-If you think about it, it makes a sense.
-Publishers are great writers with a keen eye for graphic elegance.
-Plus, there’s one more thing we know about you, publishers: you’re sick of competing with Google and Facebook.
+Publishers are natural storytellers with a keen eye for graphic elegance.
+But if there’s one more thing we know about you, publishers, it’s that you’re sick of competing with Google and Facebook.

 A Perfect Fit

-If you think about it, publishers take a lot of heat from both sides of the table – just like a grilled cheese sandwich.
-You have tolerated hate-mail from your readers over the years and you have tolerated hate-mail from your clients screaming “where’s my ROI”.
+If you think about it, publishers take a lot of heat from both sides of the table — just like a grilled cheese sandwich.
+You have tolerated hate-mail from your readers over the years and you have tolerated hate-mail from your clients screaming about ROI.

 That’s why working in creative services will still feel like a grilled cheese sandwich.
 There will always be some troll negatively commenting on your content, and you’ll always have clients with “amnesia” — miraculously forgetting that they just approved the assets you developed.